Monday, January 29, 2024

 So, if we get lucky and there are no major glitches along this path, you can expect to be “allowed” to deploy medium and high impact BCS, EACMS and PACS in the cloud by the end of 2029.
 Mark your calendar!

 Perhaps you may think that six years is a little long to have to wait for the cloud to be completely “legal” for NERC entities.
-I can assure you that the CTAG members thought the same thing last week.
-How this will be fixed needs to be decided.
-But there should be no doubt about the need to accomplish this in some way.
-It’s time to make your opinion known!
+So do I!
+I certainly hope a way can be found to speed up the process.

 Any opinions expressed in this blog post are strictly mine and are not necessarily shared by any of the clients of Tom Alrich LLC.
 If you would like to comment on what you have read here, I would love to hear from you.
 Please email me at tom@tomalrich.com.